JBGruber/photobook-challange/README.md

 ### 1. Setup
 - Click "Choose Image Folder" and select a directory containing images
 - Supported formats: JPG, PNG, WEBP, GIF, and other common image types

+**Note on "File Upload":** While it may appear that you're "uploading" files, you're actually just granting the browser permission to access your local images.
+Due to browser security restrictions, web applications cannot directly browse your file system - they need explicit permission through the file picker dialog.
+Your images never leave your computer and all processing happens locally in your browser.

 - Adjust settings:
   - **Target Final Count**: How many images you want ranked (default: 20)
   - **Initial Lives**: How many chances each image gets (default: 3)